So have you ever thought to yourself... Why won't he STOP BARKING!

 Dogs bark for many different reasons and they bark according to how they were bred, as well.
 Guarding breeds were actually bred to bark when a threat is perceived.
 Sporting dogs use their barks to assist their owners find prey, and some breeds bark just because they like to.
 LOL!

 Seriously, dogs bark for many different reasons.
 Your Miniature Schnauzer could be barking because he's bored, lonely, hungry, wants to play, wants to go out to potty, sees a stranger, sees another animal, sees anything interesting… there are hundreds of reasons.

-Let's examine some ways this happens:
+Let's examine some ways your Schnauzer learns to manipulate you:

 After a second or two with no response from you, your Schnauzer barks some more.
 You look down at your dog for a moment and then go back to watching TV.
 So your Schnauzer waits a few more seconds and when you do not engage him in play, he barks again and then again.

 So your Schnauzer barks even more and guess what?
 Because you don't want to be bothered at the moment, you finally pick up the squeaky toy and throw it across the room.
 Your Schnauzer runs to get the toy, returns with it, drops it at your feet, and barks some more.
 So you once again, throw the toy across the room.
 Your Schnauzer is finally getting what he wants so his barking stops.

 All joking aside what really happened is you just trained your Miniature Schnauzer that if he barks for something he wants you will comply.

 In order to prevent this from happening in your household, your Miniature Schnauzer must be taught that you will not be so easily manipulated....

-Manipulation Barking: In order for you to train your Miniature Schnauzer to stop dog barking in order to get what he wants, you must convey that the barking behavior is undesirable.
-And this is simple to do: just ignore your Schnauzer.
+Manipulation Barking: In order for you to train your Miniature Schnauzer to stop barking as a way to get what he wants, you must convey that the behavior is undesirable.
+And it is actually simple to do: just ignore your Schnauzer.

 So when your Schnauzer starts to bark at you in order to get you to do something, you need to turn your back to him right away.
-Do not look at him or even say no. Just get up and turn so that your back is towards your Miniature Schnauzer.
+Do not look at him or even say no. Just get up and turn so that your back is towards your Schnauzer.

 By doing this, you are conveying through your body language that he is not worthy of your attention when he acts this way.
-At first, your Miniature Schnauzer may be confused about this and most than likely will bark even more.
+At first, your dog may be confused about this and most than likely will bark even more.
 After all, repetitive barking got you to perform in the way he wanted before, right?

 Now here's the really important part of this training method most folks mess up.
 And it's SUPER IMPORTANT...
 Consistency.